An elementary recursive bound for effective Positivstellensatz and Hilbert 17-th problem: Introduction

 \end{definition}

-Since the condition $P(x) \le 0$ is equivalent to $-P(x) \ge 0$, the condition $P(x) > 0$ is equivalent to $P(x) \ne 0 \wedge P(x) \ge 0$ and the condition $P(x) <0$ is equivalent to $P(x) \ne 0 \wedge -P(x) \ge 0$, any finite conjunction of equalities, strict inequalities and nonstrict inequalities can be represented by a system of sign conditions as in Definition \ref{def1.1.2}.
-Throughout this paper, we freely speak of a system of sign conditions to indicate such a general conjunction, but this is a slight abuse of language to mean the associated system of sign conditions, presented as in Definition \ref{def1.1.2}.
+Since the condition $P \le 0$ is equivalent to $-P \ge 0$, the condition $P > 0$ is equivalent to $P \ne 0 \wedge P \ge 0$ and the condition $P <0$ is equivalent to $P \ne 0 \wedge -P \ge 0$, any finite conjunction of equalities, strict inequalities and nonstrict inequalities can be represented by a system of sign conditions as in Definition \ref{def1.1.2}.
+Throughout this paper, by a slight abuse of language, we will refer to such more general conjunctions as systems of sign conditions, when we should be strictly speaking referring to the systems of sign conditions associated to such conjunctions.